google/ExoPlayer/guide.md

 It’s possible to further combine composite `MediaSource`s for more unusual use cases.
-Given two videos A and B, the following example shows how `LoopingMediaSource` and `ConcatenatingMediaSource` can be used together to loop the sequence (A,A,B) indefinitely.
+Given two videos A and B, the following example shows how `LoopingMediaSource` and `ConcatenatingMediaSource` can be used together to play the sequence (A,A,B).

 {% highlight java %}
 MediaSource firstSource = new ExtractorMediaSource(firstVideoUri, ...);